✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🤎 Liver System

 Liver dysfunction assessment continues to use bilirubin but with updated thresholds that better stratify mortality risk across the severity spectrum.
+The updated gradations provide finer discrimination, particularly in the mid-range of dysfunction.

-The decision to retain bilirubin rather than adopt alternative markers like AST (discussed earlier) reflects the balance between empirical performance, global measurability, and content validity—bilirubin specifically reflects hepatic excretory function and cholestasis, core components of liver dysfunction in critical illness.
+The decision to retain bilirubin rather than adopt alternative markers like AST reflects the balance between empirical performance, global measurability, and content validity—bilirubin specifically reflects hepatic excretory function and cholestasis, core components of liver dysfunction in critical illness.

 💛 Kidney System